Eynnzerr/h264_qpblock/readme.md

 # h264_qpblock

 ### What's this repository for?
-This library allows you to encode regions of interest(ROIs) with multiple QP value, instead of frame-level uniform QP adopted in traditional H264.
+This library allows you to encode regions of interest(ROIs) with multiple target QP value, instead of frame-level uniform QP adopted in traditional CQP H264.

+H264 may achieve different qp for macroblocks by adaptive quantization, however sometimes you may not be satisfied with the decision made by encoder, then you can use this library to modify it.

 ### What's good point of this repository?
 This library is inspired by [h264-roi](https://github.com/ChaoticEnigma/h264-roi), but with more advantages: